anandsuraj/churn-prediction-ml-pipeline/docs/TRANSFORMATION_STORAGE.md

 ## Overview

-The Data Transformation and Storage module transforms cleaned customer data into rich feature sets optimized for machine learning, scales features appropriately, and stores them in a relational database for efficient querying and training set management.
+The Data Transformation and Storage module transforms cleaned customer data into rich feature sets for machine learning, scales features appropriately, and stores them in a SQLite database for easy querying and training set management.

 ## Features